The Practice of Wakefulness

 What is "Right Effort," just like the other parts of the Eightfold Path, will depend on individual circumstances and cannot be discerned based on preset principles.

-How, sir, did you cross the flood (attain liberation)?
+How, sir, did you cross the flood?

 I crossed, friend, without pushing forward, without staying in place.